pypa/packaging.python.org/source/new-tutorials/installing-and-using-packages.rst

 Pipenv will install the excellent `Requests`_ library and create a ``Pipfile`` for you in your project's directory.
 The :ref:`Pipfile` is used to track which dependencies your project needs in case you need to re-install them, such as when you share your project with others.
-You should get output similar to this:
+You should get output similar to this (although the exact paths shown will vary):

 .. code-block:: text

     Creating a Pipfile for this project...
     Creating a virtualenv for this project...
-    Using base prefix '/usr/local/Cellar/python3/3.6.1/Frameworks/Python.framework/Versions/3.6'
+    Using base prefix '/usr/local/Cellar/python3/3.6.2/Frameworks/Python.framework/Versions/3.6'
     New python executable in ~/.local/share/virtualenvs/tmp-agwWamBd/bin/python3.6
     Also creating executable in ~/.local/share/virtualenvs/tmp-agwWamBd/bin/python
     Installing setuptools, pip, wheel...done.